Karen Miller, Ph.D., Department Chair

 - Possess a bachelor’s degree from a regionally accredited college or university.

-- Have a cumulative undergraduate GPA of 2.5 or higher (on a scale of 4.0) for all college work or a 3.0 for all graduate work.
+- Hold a cumulative undergraduate GPA of 2.75 or higher (on a scale of 4.0) for all college work.

-Successful applicants to the EM certificate may transfer up to three semester hours of appropriate, acceptable graduate coursework from other programs and/or institutions in which they must have earned a minimum grade of B. These courses must be deemed appropriate to your program of study at the time of admission by the graduate program director.
+Successful applicants to the MPA program may transfer up to 15 semester hours of appropriate, acceptable graduate coursework from other programs and/or institutions in which they must have earned a minimum grade of B. These courses must be deemed appropriate to the program of study at the time of admission into the program by the MPA graduate program director.

-A cumulative GPA of at least 3.0 must be maintained for all 600-level coursework.
-A student cannot receive the Emergency Management certificate without a cumulative GPA of 3.0 or above.
-Students falling below 3.0 will be placed on probation.
+A GPA of at least 3.0 must be maintained for all 500 and 600-level coursework.
+A student with a GPA below 3.0 will not be permitted to advance beyond 18 semester hours in the program until the GPA is raised to at least 3.0 by repeating courses.
 A course may be repeated only once, and only two courses may be repeated.
 Only courses with a grade of C or below can be repeated; the repeat grade is used in the GPA determination.
+Students falling below 3.0 will be placed on probation; those failing to remove the probation by nine additional semester hours of coursework will be dropped from the program.